willhowes/makers_portfolio_and_notes/week_8_9.md

 ```
 $ rails generate model Micropost content:text user:references
 ```
-- the above automatically gets the user_id from the users table of the database, so each post has a foreign key bring the user_id of the user that made the post.
+- the above automatically gets the user_id from the users table of the database, so each post has a foreign key being the user_id of the user that made the post.

 * For example, with apps like Twitter or Facebook, the posts model would say it belongs_to the User class:
 ```